Guides & Tours

 Valdez boasts a wide variety of restaurants amidst stunning surroundings.
-From seafood and burgers to diners and restaurants, you’re sure to find something delicious, authentically Alaskan, and all within walking distance of hotels, B&B’s, RV parks, and campgrounds.
+From seafood and burgers to coffee and baked goods, you’re sure to find something delicious and authentic to Alaska and all within walking distance of hotels, B&B’s, RV parks, and campgrounds.
 Dine on local Alaskan seafood from a secluded corner booth or with seaside views.
 The bounty of Prince William Sound and the Copper River will be available to you at our local seafood restaurants.
 Enjoy halibut burgers, beer-battered rockfish, salmon fillets, or Alaskan King crab legs.
 Valdez's seafood restaurants span from family-style to fine dining, and many of them are located right on the waterfront!

-A full range of accommodations is available in Valdez.
-Several hotels are available in downtown Valdez, and all of them are less than a 10-minute walk from the waters of Prince William Sound.
-Guests will wake up near the waterfront dining district and a small boat harbor, where glacier cruises and fishing charters depart.
+A full range of accommodations are available in Valdez.
+Several hotels are available in downtown Valdez, and all of them are less than a 10-minute walk from pristine Prince William Sound, where guests wake up near the waterfront where guests will wake up near the waterfront dining district and a small boat harbor, where glacier cruises and fishing charters depart.
 There are many options for camping in Valdez, including both campgrounds and RV parks.
 Visitors can choose from full hookup, partial hookup, and tent camping, and most of our RV parks have on-site convenience stores.

 From gift shops and grocery stores to seafood markets and gear outfitters, you’ll be sure to find what you need in the shops in Valdez.
 Throughout the year, various open-air markets with specialty vendors come to town as well.
 While shopping in Valdez, grab some local art and souvenirs or snag some seafood to bring home.
 If you prefer to catch your own feast, our outfitting stores can help you gear up.
 The possibilities are endless!